Ageless Style outfit ideas for Christmas

 Pro tip: Make sure you won’t out-dress the hostess.
 It is a question of good manners and courtesy.

 Going to church afterwards asks for high cleavage for modesty, but also for insulation as it is often cold in churches.
+Furthermore, don’t forget to style your outerwear.
+Photos may be taken outside.
+The stairs of a church are a perfect stage for family photos.
+When you aren’t a fashion blogger, you probably will not pose for the photo in your “indoor look” at 20 below (-28.9oC).
 The following gallery has some outfit inspirations for the discussed dressing situation.

 When you go for a brunch on Christmas day, go with the dress code of the restuarant for their Sunday brunches.
 However, pick items in season-inspired colors like red, green, black and white.
 When wearing red, white and black in one outfit, make sure you don’t look like Ms. Santa Claus. 😉 Read fashion victim alert!